tobert/hal-9001/README.md

 of power required to support other databases.

 Netflix runs its bot in AWS using Aurora with local testing against MariaDB.

-## Plugin/Broker boilerplate

-The amount of boilerplate in each plugin and broker is a little higher than some folks would like.
-This is a deliberate tradeoff.
-The additional data provided by the registration and configuration code allows Hal to lean on compile-time type checking and do online configuration (relatively) safely.

 ## missing tests & ubiquitous assertions